cbrassil2/GbyD/README.md

 # GbyD
 Grade by Demographics Report

-This R script is designed to be user-friendly allowing instructors to survey student grades with respect to demographic categories like gender, generation, or race/ethnicity.

-You will need to download the programming language R and the program RStudio in order to use this RMarkdown (.rmd) file.
-Go to this link to download R and RStudio: https://posit.co/download/rstudio-desktop/

-RMarkdown allows you to work with code in R and in Markdown which is another simple programming language.

-You can run chunks of R code individually or click the Knit button to create a report in an HTML format.

-The code will install four R packages that are required to run this script if they are not already present on your machine: tidyverse, gt, ggiraph, and scales.
+This R Markdown file is a user-friendly may to convert a data file of individual student grades and demographics into a report designed to enable instructors to self-refelect on how course letter grades differ by demographics.
+View an example report using synthetic data at https://cbrassil2.github.io/GbyD/Grades_by_Demographics

+While the R code is provided for advanced users, the expectation is that most users will manipulate their data file to achieve the customization of the report for their institution.
+The code is designed to be robust to variation in the data file, and a few options can be be adjusted to change how the report processes the data and displays the output.
+See details below.

+The report includes some introductory framing for instructors to consider.
+Then student success data, such as DFW rates is displayed by each demographic summed across semesters, by combinations of demographics, and across time.
+Integrated into each section are guiding questions for self-reflection and for use by groups of instructors in teams or learning communities.
+Finally, resources are provided for changing classes including links to books, articles, online repositories, and free online courses.

+To create your own reports you will need access to student level data, in which each line of the file is a student grade in a particular course along with the demographic information you wish to analyze.
+Second, download and install RStudio and the R Markdown file on this site.
+Steps are detailed here.

+-   Download and install RStudio at https://posit.co/download/rstudio-desktop/
+-   Format a csv data file in which each row is an individual student enrolled in a single class.
+You can follow the format in [data_sim.csv](data_sim.csv)
+-   Click the Knit button to create a report in an HTML format.
+The will create a single file that can be shared (for example via email) with others as appropriate.
+The html file is the most user-friendly format becuase the figures have mouse-over features that allows instructors to easily seek deeper information within the figure.

 The code is setup to work with a file called data_sim.csv.
 You will need to change the name of your data file to data_sim.csv for the program to generate a report.